-Portland Psychotherapy Clinic, Research, & Training Center is seeking a psychologist to join our team of clinicians and clinical researchers who are dedicated to using science and the social enterprise model to make significant positive change in our community and in the broader scientific community.
-The position is for a research psychologist within our clinical research lab focused on shame, compassion, and the interpersonal functions of emotion.
+We are seeking a research psychologist to begin in the fall of 2019.
+Portland Psychotherapy Clinic, Research, & Training Center is a team of clinicians and clinical researchers who are dedicated to using science and the social enterprise model to make significant positive change in our local area and in the broader scientific community.
+We currently maintain a research lab focused on shame, compassion, and the interpersonal functions of emotion.
 We are looking for a candidate with a long-term commitment to research on these or closely related topics who also wishes to maintain a clinical practice.
 This person will operate in a scientist-practitioner role, spending the majority of their time on research with some time also dedicated to clinical, supervision, and/or administrative roles.

 Recent and upcoming research projects at the center examine:

 - Shame and self-compassion as moderators and mediators of treatment outcome

 - Compassion, interpersonal behavior, and the interpersonal effects of emotion and emotion regulation in highly self-critical and overcontrolled individuals

 - Testing processes of change related to Acceptance and Commitment Therapy and Radically Open Dialectical Behavior Therapy

 - Intervention development and testing of treatments for highly shame prone and self-critical people